 Some people find Brazilian Portuguese to be phonetically pleasing to the ear with its open vowels, but think that European Portuguese sounds somewhat mumbled and doughy.
-Brazilian accents have a lilting and strong cadence to foreign ears, making BP initially easier to learn and understand.
+Brazilian accents have a lilting and strong cadence to foreign ears, making Brazilian Portuguese initially easier to learn and understand.
 Because of these differences in pronunciation, it might take a little more time to get used to the accent on the other side of the Atlantic.

 Brazilians are also creative with their use of Portuguese, turning some nouns into verbs.
-To congratulate requires the Portuguese phrase — “dar os parabéns” — but Brazilians sometimes also condense the expression into one verb - “parabenizar”.
+To congratulate requires the Portuguese phrase dar os parabéns, but Brazilians sometimes also condense the expression into one verb: parabenizar.

-In Brazil, you can address most people with “você” in informal contexts, but it works in some formal situations as well — bringing it closer to the classless universality of you in the English language.
-In Portugal, however, “tu” is used exclusively for friends, family and in casual situations.
+Portuguese is a language that has different pronouns depending on the formality of the situation.
+In Brazil, you can address most people with você in informal contexts, but it works in some formal situations as well, bringing it closer to the classless universality of you in the English language.
+In Portugal, however, tu is used exclusively for friends and family, and as well as in other casual situations.

+The most obvious difference between the two Portugueses is the vocabulary.
 Some words are completely different in both languages.
 Here’s a handy list.

 |English||BR Portuguese||EU Portuguese|